Alpharand, the Canadian-Based Startup Releases Their Gamefi and Metaverse Protocol

-NEW YORK, April 14, 2022 (GLOBE NEWSWIRE) -- Alpharand (ARD), a Canadian-based startup has just released their Gamefi and Metaverse protocol on the Avalanche ecosystem with a high-end secured interface.
+New York, NY, April 19, 2022 (GLOBE NEWSWIRE) -- Alpharand (ARD), a Canadian-based startup has just released their Gamefi and Metaverse protocol on the Avalanche ecosystem with a high-end secured interface.
 This protocol enables players to earn tokens at any point of winning each game played with its play-to-earn feature.
 It also enables users to exchange properties bought on the Metaverse with ARD tokens so they can be sold on any chain in the Avalanche ecosystem.

 In recent times, the world has witnessed a massive adaptation of the metaverse and web 3 which are super higher than in the dot-com era (web 2).
 The gaming platforms which originated from the era of video games, console games, and mobile games have received numerous billions of downloads making the gaming sector a high-performing media in recent times.
 This has created a gap for the adaptation of not just online games but protocols that will enhance gaming in the metaverse and as well flourish with commerce as play-to-earn and commercialisation of games have taken the floor in the gaming sector to attract more gamers and give rewards for participating in these games.